bennie/montage/README.md

 # Montage

-An image montage generator
+An image montage (AKA: photomosaic) generator

 ## Summary

 Remember those posters you might have seen?
 Where a character or scene from a movie was made out of a montage of hundreds of images of said movie?
 Yeah.
-Those montages are neat.
+Those photomosaics are neat.

 ![The Fluffiest Death](examples/death.jpg?raw=true "The Fluffiest Death")